 The burden of student loan debt is unevenly distributed among demographics such as age groups, race or ethnicity, sex or gender, and even from state to state.

-- 8% of first-year law school students and just 5% of practicing lawyers are Black or African American.
+- 8% of law school students and just 5% of practicing lawyers are Black or African American.

-- $77,000 is the median starting salary for male law school graduates while women start at $73,000; this ultimately affects their repayment rates.
+- In 2018, $96,442 is the average starting salary for female law school graduates while men start at $100,393.

 According to the American Bar Association (ABA), women and minority law school graduates bear an inordinate percentage of student debt, much of it due to income disparities.
 The ABA considers this an urgent problem and recommends law school students and practicing lawyers take the Implicit Association Test (IAT), which was developed at Harvard University as a method of gauging racial bias in test takers.